 Full-width Latin letters; ##

-It is possible that there may not be precomposed forms in Unicode 8.0 for all letters in languages in modern use or even letters that cannot be represented.
+1.3 Inclusion

+The panel will need to develop criteria for inclusion in the Latin script table of code points.
+Examples of such criteria could be:

+The code point is used to write a language with an EGIDS score between 1 and 4.

+The code point is used to write a language with an EGIDS score of 5 or above, but the language is in modern use:

+Current newspapers use Latin script to write the language.

+The language is written in the Latin script and spoken by a large number (to be defined) of speakers.

+Even if a code point falls under a criterion, there could be a reason (to be defined) why it is not possible to include it in the table.

+1.4 Exclusions

+Code points must be in contemporary use, and must not be punctuation, or solely for historical, religious text or other specialist use.

+To determine whether a code point is in a language in modern use, websites such as Ethnologue including EGIDS, Omniglot, ScriptSource and Unicode (especially the Common Locale Data Repository) and Wikipedia will be used.
+Other major criteria include the number of speakers and whether there exists a modern literature or newspapers in the language.
 Certain characters are only used for historical purposes.
 For example, some consonants in Irish Gaelic were formerly written with a dot above them, e.g., ḃ, ċ, ḋ, ḟ, ġ, ṁ, ṗ, ṡ and ṫ; now they are written: bh, ch, etc.

+It is possible that there may not be precomposed forms in Unicode 8.0 for all letters in languages in modern use or even letters that cannot be represented in Unicode 8/0.

 The Latin script is often used to Romanize other languages.
 For example, in the Hepburn Romanization of Japanese, 東京 would be written as Tōkyō.
-Romanization may require the use of unusual diacritics, for example, a dot under a consonant (ḍ) may represent a retroflex sound, as in Indian and Scandinavian languages.
+Romanization may require the use of unusual diacritics, for example, a dot under a consonant (for example, ḍ) may represent a retroflex sound, as in Indian languages.
 Many unofficial Romanizations also exist such as Arabic chat: ana raye7 el gam3a el sa3a 3 el 3asr.

-1.2 Foundation documents and RFCs
+1.5 Foundation documents and RFCs